dgegen/cabaret/docs/source/motivation.md

 **cabaret** was developed to address these challenges by providing:

-- **Easy Access to GAIA Data:**
+- **Easy Access to Gaia Data:**
-  Seamless integration with the [GAIA catalog](https://en.wikipedia.org/wiki/Gaia_catalogues) enables users to simulate star fields based on real astronomical data.
+  Seamless integration with the [Gaia catalog](https://en.wikipedia.org/wiki/Gaia_catalogues) enables users to simulate star fields based on real astronomical data.

 - **Flexible Simulation Tools:**
   Users can customize observatory parameters, detector properties, and simulation settings to match a wide range of scenarios.